-Undergraduate Student, Department of Mechanical Engineering, University of California, Berkeley, CA94720 and force through the multiplication of similar, interconnected smaller unites.
-For a MUMPS structure of ten parallelogram actuators frames with side lengths ranging from 200u to 1099u, a max of 39.9μ lateral displacement and 21μN force (at 53V) was achieved through simulation.
+Undergraduate Student, Department of Mechanical Engineering, University of California, Berkeley, CA94720 e-mail: ramin_r@uclink.berkeley.edu and force through the multiplication of similar. interconnected smaller units.
+For a MUMPs structure of ten parallelogram actuators and frames with side lengths ranging from 200μ to 1099μ, a max of 39.9μ lateral displacement and 21μN force (at 73V) was achieved through simulation.